 On arrival to Shira camp (3850m) our tents were up, most of us needing the sit down to rest after a tough but enjoyable day.
 Later some cards were played in the mess tent before we headed to see the caves used by previous porters before tents.
 Frederic told us some stories of their history and we all headed back for chicken and rice at dinner.
 More cards followed but an early night for most.

 Machame Camp (15:34 Irish Time) 'Jambo (shouts Niall) All settling into Machame Camp.
 Everyone's well.
 Nice pace today.
 No rain, just a little now as we start our first dinner on Mount Kilimanjaro!
-Freddy & his son are with us- Great Craic.
-Talk 2moro' report from Niall Foley
+Freddy & his son are with us.
+Great Craic.
+Talk tomorrow!' report from Niall Foley.

 Team Member Mark Foley's blog on Day 1 'The wait is finally over.
-12 eager beavers from Ireland arrived at Machame gate at 11.30.
+12 eager beavers from Ireland arrived at Machame Gate at 11.30.
 The sense of anticipation was palpable as everyone was raring to go.
-After about 2 hrs at the gate, we took off 'polepole' into the most beautiful Rainforest.
+After about 2 hours at the Gate, we took off 'polepole' into the most beautiful rainforest.
 The team stuck together with great chat and relief that the real journey had begun.
 We were passed, time and time again by porters carrying loads of stuff on their backs and, yes their heads!

 Ascending 1200m over 13km, the team found it to be a great first day getting used to the mountain and the pace, albeit with no views.
 Guide Niall saw a black bird with bright blood red wings through an opening later described by local head guide Fredrick as a 'turac'.
 The sounds amongst the deep heavy growth were intriguing.
 The cooks put on a fantastic spread at Machame- fresh fish, veggies and home cooked chips.
 Best food yet in Africa!